CherkasIvan/session_tracking/README.md

 ## Description

-Mini application for managing bank accounts, the ability to create them, replenish accounts and change statuses.
-The logic of this application imposes some restrictions.
-For example, if the account has an inactive status, the user will not be able to change the balance.
-If the limit is exceeded `dailyWithdrawalLimit`, the user will not be able to withdraw money

-###### This app has simple auth.
-Clients cannot see info about different clients
+Mini application for managing hotels numbers, the ability to create them.

 ## Preparing